 Exposure to debtors is mainly in respect of calls and premium contributions.
 This is spread over a large number of policyholders and counterparties, which mitigates the risk.
 In addition, the Company has policy in place with which it carries out financial checks on existing and potential policyholders.
-Exposure to bank balances, however, is more concentrated, a small number of counterparties.
-The risk is mitigated by the fact that the cash balances are placed with reputable banking institutions with superior credit ratings for short term debt.
+Exposure to bank balances, however, is more concentrated, and the risk is mitigated by holding cash with reputable banking institutions with superior credit ratings for short term debt and by placing funds surplus to normal operational requirements in money market funds and other investments.